Breed Info

 Officially classified as “versatile service, herding and working dogs”, German Shepherds are highly intelligent and trainable.
 They have been renown for everything from herding sheep (as their name implies), alerting a deaf partner to sounds, to stopping armed police suspects, to locating cadavers in 9/11.
 These dogs thrive when given practically any task.

 For their many perks, German Shepherds don’t typically deal well when being alone for longer periods.
 Without companionship and regular exercise or work they tend to get frustrated and restless.
-If not given adequate attention, they may resort to poor behavior such as barking or chewing, signs of separation anxiety.

 As with other dogs, German Shepherds need to be socialized early-on, being exposed to new experiences, people, sights, and sounds.
 This should help ensure your dog has controlled and relaxed encounters.

-Exercise and feeding
+Exercise and Feeding

 Just like in humans, a dog’s metabolism will change over time.
 To ensure your German Shepherd stays happy and healthy, they not only need adequate exercise and a well formulated diet, but also consideration around how and when they work or play and eat.
 Consult your vet for professional nutritional advice as well as appropriate portion sizes.